The Honourable Len Webber, ECA, MP

-Len Webber was first elected as a Member of Parliament in October 2015 and re-elected in 2019 for the federal riding of Calgary Confederation.
-He sits as a member of the Conservative Party of Canada Caucus and is the elected Chair of the Conservative Alberta Caucus.
+Len Webber was first elected as a Member of Parliament in October 2015 and re-elected in 2019 and 2021 for the federal riding of Calgary Confederation.
+He sits as a member of the Conservative Party of Canada Caucus and is the re-elected Chair of the Conservative Alberta Caucus.

 Before being elected to the House of Commons, Len had been elected to three terms as a Member of the Legislative Assembly of Alberta for the constituency of Calgary-Foothills.
 In his time as an MLA, Len served as Minister of Aboriginal Relations, Minister of International and Intergovernmental Relations, Deputy Government Whip, Parliamentary Assistant for Energy, as well as sitting on multiple boards and committees.